Vindair/CP317-W2018-G3/documents/Subby-Design.md

     * Communication Forms: Information sent by a sublet seeker to a leasee through a listing communication form.
   * Information that will be automatically collected and stored:
     * Log Data: Datetime of all data updates and creation,  including account creation and destruction, website access, and listing edits.
-    * Cookies: Subby uses persistent cookies for User recognition and personalization purposes.
+    * Cookies: Subby will use (persistent and session) cookies for User recognition and personalization purposes.

 ### 4.1.5.
 Control Flow